MoeHus/tarantula/README_INSTALL.md

 19. navigate to nginx listening port and test your installation

 P.S.
-it's recommended to create a capistrano task to automate server code update
+it is recommended to create a capistrano task to automate server code update